top of page

 Cowardly men,

-I could be your greatest love, Or I could flatten into nothing.
+I could be your greatest love, Or I could flatten into nothing at all.

 The milk could go off, I may forget my lines, And we can hang from the highest point

-(knowing you’re afraid of heights), But it is the fear of Dying alone -
+(knowing you’re afraid of heights), But it's the fear of Dying alone -

 And maybe we fall in love to Have something to do.